pimutils/vdirsyncer/docs/config.rst

       collections = from b,from a  # all in storage a + all in storage b

 - ``conflict_resolution``: Optional, define how conflicts should be handled.
-A conflict occurs when one item changed on both sides since the last sync.
+A conflict occurs when one item (event, task) changed on both sides since the last sync.

-  Valid values are ``a wins`` and ``b wins``.
-By default, vdirsyncer will show an error and abort the synchronization.
+  Valid values are:

+  - ``a wins`` and ``b wins``, where the whole item is taken from one side.
+    Vdirsyncer will not attempt to merge the two items.
+  - ``None``, the default, where an error is shown and no changes are done.

 .. _storage_config: